 Did you know your surrogate is already “pregnant” before an embryo transfer even happens?
-It can be hard to comprehend, but it is the reality of IVF pregnancies.
+It can be hard to comprehend, but that it is the reality of IVF pregnancies.

 In a traditional pregnancy, gestational age is determined based on the day of ovulation.
 Fertilization and implantation of the embryo typically occurs about two weeks later.
 In the case of IVF, and specifically gestational surrogacy, pregnancy works a bit differently.
 The eggs that will eventually become embryos are not allowed to travel from the ovary into the uterus to await fertilization.
 Instead, the eggs are retrieved, either from an intended mother or egg donor, directly from the ovary before they are released.
 This happens two weeks into a woman’s typical 28-day menstrual cycle.

 Those eggs are then fertilized outside of the body and allowed to begin growing.
 A reproductive endocrinologist closely monitors the cell multiplication over the next several days.
 In the case of a planned fresh embryo transfer, the eggs will then be transferred into an awaiting uterus on either day 3, 5, or 6 of external development.
 In the case of a planned frozen embryo transfer, the embryos are typically frozen, thawed and transferred on day 5 of development.

 In the meantime, the recipient of the embryo will be on a hormone therapy regimen that will cause their body to mirror where it would be in a non medicated cycle.
 This process allows doctors to create the ideal environment for the embryos to implant and grow before moving forward with the transfer.